ylhyra/ylhyra_content/not_data/content/explanations/Cases/List_of_noun_declension_patterns.md

 *Ólafur, Haukur, Haraldur, Eiríkur, Ingólfur, Hlynur, Vilhjálmur, Gunnlaugur

 ## The “fugl” pattern
-This is exactly the same pattern as "fiskur" except for the lack of the "ur" in the first case.{{Declension singular and plural
+This is exactly the same pattern as "fiskur" except for the lack of the "ur" in the first case.

+{{Declension singular and plural
 |hákarl
 |hákarl
 |hákarl'''i'''